dionaburns1954/-Group-I--CS3330-HW5/README.md

 ## Pizza Cooking Factory
 - `public AbstractPizza createPizza(PizzaType pizzaType)`
+  - creates a pizza and returns that pizza.
 - `private void incrementOrderID()`
+  - increments the OrderID static variable.
+This is to ensure that each pizza has a different order id.
 - `private void assignPizzaOrderId(AbstractPizza p)`
+  - assigns a unique order id to a selected pizza.

 ## Dependencies